HoGentTIN/linux-training-hogent/modules/package_management/033_packages_other_theory.md

 ### example: compiling zork

 As an example, we will download the source code for Zork, an ancient text based adventure game, and compile it on a Fedora system.
 The source code is available on [GitHub](https://github.com/devshane/zork).
-We have installed `git`, `gcc` and `make` beforehand.
+Remark that you should check wheter `git`, `gcc` and `make` are installed beforehand.
+See the modules on RPM and DEB package management for more information.

 ```console
 [student@fedora ~]$ git clone https://github.com/devshane/zork.git